NeuroTechX/learn.neurotechedu.com/pages/introbci_software.md

 ---
 layout: page-fullwidth
 show_meta: false
-title: Introduction to BCI: Software Tools to Use
+title: "Introduction to BCI: Software Tools to Use"
 subheadline: ""
 teaser: "This tutorial serves as an introduction to software tools that you can use to analyze EEG and MEG data."
 header: ""
 image_fullwidth: ""
-permalink: "/introbci:softwaretouse"
+permalink: "/introbci_software/"
 ---
 <div class="row">
 <div class="medium-4 medium-push-8 columns" markdown="1">